 a link here.

 Sorry, I'm not qualified to do appraisals.
-The best I can offer is that
+The best I can offer is to

-you can check the completed listings on eBay.
+suggest that you check the completed listings on eBay.

 you do anything other than trombones?